 Monitoring environmental impact

-As part of the ERMA approval process, AgResearch monitors the soil, pasture and groundwater on the facility to assess the impact of the transgenic cattle on the environment.
+As part of the EPA approval process, AgResearch monitors the soil, pasture and groundwater on the facility to assess the impact of the transgenic cattle on the environment.
 Soil samples are tested to see whether transgenes from the cows have been transferred to soil– a process called .
 To date, there is no evidence of this happening.

 Future of transgenic cow research